DeiInvictus/deiinvictus.github.io/_posts/2024-12-06-in-hoc-signo-vinces.markdown

 > I meant that you are not to associate with anyone who claims to be a believer yet indulges in sexual sin, or is greedy, or worships idols, or is abusive, or is a drunkard, or cheats people.
 Don’t even eat with such people.
 >
 > It isn’t my responsibility to judge outsiders, but it certainly is your responsibility to judge those inside the church who are sinning.
-God will judge those on the outside; but as the Scriptures say, “You must remove the evil person from among you” (New Living Translation, 1996/2004/2015, 1 Corinthians 5:11-13).
+God will judge those on the outside; but as the Scriptures say, “You must remove the evil person from among you” (New Living Translation, 1996/2004/2015, 1Cor.
+5:11-13).

 Remember to judge rightly, and not hypocritically: